Lakksan-Kugananthavel/Portfolio/README.md

 - **Localized Autocorrelation:** By examining localized autocorrelations, we uncovered underlying linear relationships between lagged observations, enhancing the understanding of market dynamics.
 - **Historical Corroboration:** The results were consistent with real historical events and economic factors, confirming the reliability of the wavelet approach in capturing market behavior.

 This project demonstrates the effectiveness of wavelet methodologies in financial time series analysis, providing detailed insights and visualizations of market behavior across various time scales.
+A more detailed explanation of the entire project, along with a thorough analysis and insights drawn, is provided in my Master's Dissertation, which is also included in this repository for completeness.